lgbouma/gyro-interp/docs/source/caveats.rst

 * Obtain spectra, and check if they are double-lined, or if they show significant radial variations over time.
-The *radial_velocity_error* column in Gaia DR3 can help diagnose the latter case, though it also scales with
+The *radial_velocity_error* column in Gaia DR3 can help diagnose the latter case, although care should be taken for stars that are faint and have low S/N spectra.

 * Query the Gaia point source catalog in a local spatial volume around your star.
 With the resulting sample of stars, check whether your star is an